s12f/tlads/multi-paxos-eb0/readme.md

 ## Motivation

-multi-paxos-eb0 is a Multi-Paxos implement composed by paxos-eb0 instances, for every paxos-eb0 instance, we always need an excluded proposer(leader) to commit a value in the fast path, multi-paxos-eb0 is not a stable/strong leader-based implement, the Leader role only means it can vote directly in the next sequence.
+multi-paxos-eb0 is a Multi-Paxos implementation composed by paxos-eb0 instances, for every paxos-eb0 instance, we always need an excluded proposer(leader) to commit a value in the fast path, multi-paxos-eb0 is not a stable/strong leader-based implementation, the Leader role only means it can vote directly in the next sequence.

 So a typical multi-paxos-eb0 history is: